 Crescenza is an Italian cheese, one of the softest of the firm cheeses.
-It has a creamy texture and no rind, and has a mild and delicate flavor.
-It can be eaten alone, or used as the filling for some dishes.
+It has a creamy texture and no rind, with a mild and delicate flavor.
+It can be eaten alone, or used as the filling for various dishes.

-Turn off the heat once the milk has reached temperature, and stir in the starter, using gentle up-and-down motions for one minute.
+Turn off heat; stir in the starter.
 Cover and maintain the temperature at 90°F for 30 minutes, undisturbed.

-Add the diluted rennet, using gentle up-and-down motions.
-Cover and allow it to set at room temperature for 45 minutes, or until you have a clean break.
+Stir in diluted rennet, using gentle up-and-down motions, for one minute Cover and let set at room temperature 45 minutes, or until there is a clean break.

 Turn the cheese out of the mold and peel away the cloth.
 Pour the light brine into a plastic container with a lid and put the cheese into it.
 Let the cheese sit in the brine for 2 hours, flipping it periodically.

 Remove the cheese from the brine and pat it dry with a paper towel.
 Place it on an airing mat for about 1 hour, someplace cool and away from drafts.
 Wrap it in plastic wrap and store in the refrigerator.
 Crescenza is best eaten within 1 week, though it may keep longer if you vacuum-seal it.